 - 1.1 "A Carer is a person who provides unpaid help and support on a regular basis to a partner, child, relative, friend or neighbour, who is frail or has a physical or mental illness, disability or substance misuse issues.
-The carer is not employed to provide this help but does so to improve the quality of that person's life" (Carers Gloucestershire, Herefordshire Carer Support) - 1.2 Parents who have school age children that are frail or have a physical or mental illness, disability or substance misuse issues, are also carers. - 1.3A Young Carer is a child or young person who takes on responsibility at home or offers emotional support because a family member, usually a parent or sibling, suffers from an illness, disability, mental ill health or substance abuse.
+The carer is not employed to provide this help but does so to improve the quality of that person's life" (Carers Gloucestershire, Herefordshire Carer Support) - 1.2 Parents who have school age children that are frail or have a physical or mental illness, disability or substance misuse issues, are also carers Where additional responsibility or concern to support health needs are identified. - 1.3A Young Carer is a child or young person under 18 who takes on responsibility at home or offers emotional support because a family member, usually a parent or sibling, suffers from an illness, disability, mental ill health or substance abuse.
+Young adult carers are aged 16 - 25 and take on this responsibility.